tonusp/NaNo2016/A_Book_of_Changes.md

 He stepped back and held a short whispered consultation with three of the others in the room.
 There seemed to be some disagreement, but in a moment he appeared to make up his mind, and returned to face his prisoner.

 "All right.
 In a moment I will tell you who we are.
-We will - perhaps - conduct an exchange ofsome small pieces of information.
+We will - perhaps - conduct an exchange of some small pieces of information.
 But you may have noticed that, for the time being, it is I who hold the cards.
 First you must give me something.
 Why were you in the Aachen Cathedral Treasury?"

 The Inner Guide proposed some truth-telling.
 "We came looking for just what we found: the Crown of Charlemagne.
 The world is in a mess: in the Middle East, in Africa, in Europe, in Britain and beyond the Atlantic.
 We have come to believe that only the Crown can put things right, by giving authority to an heir of Charlemagne, who will renew the Holy Roman Empire and unite the peoples of Europe."

 "And how is it you have come to believe this, exactly?
 Your Britain was never a part of that Empire."

 "Some of us believe that has been our everlasting misfortune and loss."
 (Well, there was nothing wrong with making that much up, it felt like the kind of thing that might go down well in present company.)
-Had it not been for the Normans and their wars of aggression, who know if our kings might not have brought us under the rule of Charlemagne's successors?"
+"Had it not been for the Normans and their wars of aggression, who knows if our kings might not have brought us under the rule of Charlemagne's successors?"

 "Hmm, you speak wisely - though you are the first I have heard who has ever expressed that view.
 Isn't your wretched little island infamous for wanting always to be independent, separate from every other Christian nation under God's sun?
 But I will allow it for now.